Collective many-body dynamics in a solid-state quantum sensor controlled through nanoscale magnetic gradients

 \section{Engineering dipolar spin exchange}

-To investigate the microscopic mechanism responsible for the observed spin spiral dynamics (Fig.~\ref{fig: 2}E), we take advantage of the tunability of the gradient direction using different NV groups.
-Specifically, we complement the earlier measurement performed using NV group 1 with a corresponding experiment using NV group 2.
-As shown in Fig.~\ref{fig: 3}A,B, the two measurements exhibit qualitatively similar dynamics but with opposite signs of precession.
+To investigate the microscopic mechanism responsible for the observed nonlinear spin spiral dynamics (Fig.~\ref{fig: 2}(f),~(g)), we take advantage of the tunability of the gradient direction.
+Specifically, we complement the earlier measurement performed with a spiral wavevector aligned to the NV quantization axis $\bm{Q} \parallel \bm{\eta}$, with a measurement where the spiral direction is perpendicular to the quantization axis $\bm{Q} \perp \bm{\eta}$.
+As shown in Fig.~\ref{fig: 3}(a),~(b), the two measurements exhibit qualitatively similar dynamics but with opposite signs of precession.
 This reversal provides a key signature of the underlying dipolar interaction mechanism.